Thanujaavks/assessment-django/README.md

 # Assessment

-This repository contains the backend API.
-It is a RESTful API built using the Django REST Framework.
+This repository contains the backend API and Front End React Js.

 ## How to start the API